rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-edit-formset-hook.md

-# `get_edit_private_thread_formset_hook`
+# `get_private_thread_edit_formset_hook`

-This hook wraps the standard function that Misago uses to create a new `EditPrivateThreadFormset` instance with forms for editing a private thread.
+This hook wraps the standard function that Misago uses to create a new `PrivateThreadEditFormset` instance with forms for editing a private thread.

 ## Location